lizawilliamson050/notes/README.md

 4. Plan ahead: Anticipate potential issues and challenges before they arise.By doing so,you can be better prepared to tackle them when they do happen.
 5. Stay organized: Keep your workspace and code clean and organized at all times.
 A cluttered workspace can lead to confusion and wasted time.
 Additionally, using well-organized code can make debugging and maintenance much easier down the road.
 6. Learn continuously: As a programmer, it' s essential to constantly learn and grow.
 Keep up with new technologies and programming languages to stay ahead of the curve.
 Not only will this make you a more valuable employee, but it will also help keep your skills fresh and relevant.

+# 2024-02-01
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that code is read far more often than it is written, so always consider the next person who will read your code.
+And lastly, embrace version control, testing, and continuous learning as they are indispensable tools for any modern programmer."

+In concise terms:
+"Program simply, clearly, and maintainably; prioritize readability and adaptability.
+Embrace version control, thorough testing, and continuous learning — these are keystones of effective coding."